 - 2.1 The first stage in the assessment of the five year housing land supply is the identification of the level of housing provision required.
-The housing requirement is that sufficient to provide 5 years' worth of housing (and appropriate buffer) against a housing requirement set out in adopted strategic policies, or against a local housing need (LHN) figure, using the standard method, as appropriate in accordance with paragraph 73 of the NPPF. - 2.2 The West Berkshire Core Strategy Development Plan Document was adopted in 2012, and the housing requirement is being reviewed through the Local Plan Review process.
-The housing requirement for the five year period is therefore based on the LHN, although it is also, for comparison, calculated to show the Core Strategy requirement for the period. - 2.3 The government introduced a standard methodology for calculating LHN in the NPPF of July 2018.
+The housing requirement is that sufficient to provide 5 years' worth of housing (and appropriate buffer according to the result from the Housing Delivery Test) against a housing requirement set out in adopted strategic policies, or against a local housing need (LHN) figure, using the standard method, as appropriate in accordance with paragraph 74 of the NPPF. - 2.2 The West Berkshire Core Strategy Development Plan Document was adopted in 2012, and the housing requirement is being reviewed through the Local Plan Review process.
+The housing requirement for the five year period is therefore based on the LHN, although it is also, for comparison, calculated to show the Core Strategy requirement for the period. - 2.3 The Government first introduced the standard method for calculating the LHN alongside the publication of the revised NPPF in July 2018.
 This uses a formula to identify the minimum number of homes expected to be planned for, in a way which addresses projected household growth and historic under-supply.
 The LHN is derived in a number of steps, firstly setting the baseline using the average annual household growth projections (2014-based) for the area of the local authority over a 10 year period.
 Secondly an adjustment is made based on the affordability of the area, using the most recent median workplace-based affordability ratios.
 A cap can then be applied which limits the increases an individual local authority can face.
 Under the standard methodology it is not necessary to factor in previous levels of under delivery into the calculation of LHN, since any such under delivery will be reflected in the affordability adjustment.
 This is confirmed in the government's Planning Practice Guidance (PPG) Housing and economic needs assessment, which states: